 - Set up some inbox rules.
 If the sender is x, move to file one.
 If the email contains keyword y, move to project file two.
 And so on.
-It’s maybe an hour of your life to set it up, for a lifetime of automatic filing.
+It might take an hour of your life to set it up, but you get a lifetime of automatic filing.

 - Cloud apps.
 A lot of apps now work so that they sync across different devices.
-Take Evernotefor example: add a note or clip a web page and it will be on Evernote whether you’re on your laptop, your PC or even your phone.
+Take Evernote, for example: add a note or save a web page and it will be there whether you’re on your laptop, your PC or even your phone.

 The cherry on top of admin automation

-Of course, if you enable admin automation through shared files and cloud syncing then in the process you are also enabling mobile working.
-This allows people to work the way that’s best suited to the task at hand.
-Once again, this increases the value of your time and theirs.
+Of course, if you employ admin automation through shared files and cloud syncing then you’re enabling mobile working in the process.
+This allows people to work in the way that’s best suited to the task at hand, increasing the value of your time and theirs.

-Of course, mobile working is a whole other topic, involving a change in how you manage employees, keep track of a distributed workforce and ensure you keep everyone in touch.
-But automation is certainly a helpful step towards an agile and ever-more productive company.
+Of course, mobile working is another kettle of fish entirely, involving a change in how you manage employees, keep track of a distributed workforce and ensure that you keep everyone in touch.
+Automation is, however, a helpful step towards an agile and ever-more productive company.

 ‘Even companies that create innovative products rarely innovate when it comes to process,’ says Leslie Perlow.